Detection and Imputation based Two-Stage Denoising Diffusion Power System Measurement Recovery under Cyber-Physical Uncertainties: Background: Denoising Diffusion Models

-Diffusion models can be controlled to output the generation results according to the input condition $\boldsymbol{y}$, i.e., under the control of the measurement matrix $\boldsymbol{y}_0 \in\mathbb{R}^{M\times T}$ that consists of contaminated $\boldsymbol{z}_t^a$ over $T$ time intervals.
-In this way, the diffusion models can generate corresponding restored power system measurements.
+Compared to other generative models, diffusion models have stronger potential editable and controllable properties with multi-step sampling process by classifier-free \cite{ho2022classifier} and classifier-guidance \cite{dhariwal2021diffusion} approaches.
+Among them, classifier-guidance-based diffusion model can generate target distributions without additional learning process.
+In this way, diffusion models can be controlled to output corresponding restored power system measurements according to the input condition $\boldsymbol{y}$, i.e., under the control of the corrupted matrix $\boldsymbol{y}_0$.
 In the reverse process, the most critical step is the construction of distribution $p_{\theta}(\boldsymbol{x}_{n-1}|\boldsymbol{x}_n)$.
 When the condition $\boldsymbol{y}$ is added into the input, according to Bayes's theorem, the conditioned $p_{\theta}$ can be described as

 After Taylor expansion, the exponential term in Eq. \eqref{exponential} becomes